Master Classes (mostly advanced) are geared towards musicians who are beyond beginner- and intermediate-level classes.

 And the prices are the same as well:

-Early-bird tuition (before Jan.
-25th) is $65 for non-members
+Early-bird tuition (EXTENDED UNTIL FEB.
+5th) is $65 for non-members

-Regular tuition (after Jan.
-25th) is $75 for non-members
+Regular tuition (AFTER FEB.
+5th) is $75 for non-members

-|Master Class (advanced)||Instrument||e-mail address|
+|Master Class (mostly advanced)||Instrument||e-mail address|

-|Mid-Course Development (intermediate)||Instrument||e-mail address|
+|Mid-Course Development (mostly int)||Instrument||e-mail address|

 |Rich Stillman||Banjo||[email protected]|